tertiumtechnology/tt-reader-active-api-testapp-ios-objc/README.md

 # tt-reader-active-api-testapp-ios-objc
-iOS Swift demo application for Tertium active reader rfid devices API.
+iOS ObjectiveC demo application for Tertium active reader rfid devices API.

 ## License
 The test application and the libraries are released under the MIT license.
 Please see the `LICENSE` file.